 Formed in 1986 by guitarist Dom Turner, Backsliders are Australian festival favourites.
-The line-up boasts the drumming talents of Rob Hirst, along with the alternating harmonica attack of young Sydney-based virtuoso, Joe Glover backing Hirst and Turner to the hilt.
+The line-up boasts the drumming talents of Rob Hirst, along with the harmonica attack of young Sydney-based virtuoso, Joe Glover backing Hirst and Turner to the hilt.

 These guys are renowned for captivating live shows—an eclectic mix of blues styles moving from original 21st Century blues with Australian themes, driving hill country and delta blues with jungle-like rhythms to Piedmont blues influenced all-acoustic unplugged treatments of 1920’s songs by blues heroes such as Mississippi Fred McDowell and Robert Johnson.